English name: Princess Kaguya.

 - Technical Virgin: The Princess Kaguya was forbidden from sleeping with men, but women (errr, female celestial beings?) were a-okay.

 - Ten Little Murder Victims: Suspicious accident strands the U.G.
 Camp participants on the island, one more guy dies, food starts to disappear...
 Someone doesn't want them to leave the island.
-Becomes a Reverse Mole once found out.
+Becomes a mole once found out.

 - Token Minority Couple: Averted: the two resident lesbians on the island can't stand each other and Akira keeps making everything complicated.